Kanu’s Co-defendants in Alleged Treasonable Felony Suit Get N10m Bail - THISDAYLIVE

 However, counsel to the federal government, Shuaibu Labaran, opposed their applications.

-Nyako stated that Chimezie had earlier been granted bail by the Federal High Court in Uyo in May 2017 but the Department of State Service (DSS), which was then holding him in custody refused to release him.
+Nyako stated that Chimezie had earlier been granted bail by the Federal High Court in Uyo in May 2017 but the Department of State Services (DSS) which was then holding him in custody refused to release him.

-The court in addition said the defendants had spent an average of three years in custody when the maximum penalty for the offences they were alleged to have committed carries between five to seven years upon conviction.
+The court also said the defendants had spent an average of three years in custody when the maximum penalty for the offences they were alleged to have committed carries between five to seven years upon conviction.